DanTheMan9889/dantheman9889.github.io/index.md

 **Privacy Policy**

-Your privacy is important to us.
+Your privacy is important to me.
 Please see our Privacy Policy for information about how we collect, use, and share your personal information.

 **Changes to the Terms**